From Kentucky to Linn County, Kansas [Henderson Graham, Sr.](start date: 1860 - end date: 1940) Written By Reinette F. Jones, July 5, 2018.

 all from Blooming Grove, KS

-At the end of the U.S. Civil War in 1865, there were 11,955 African Americans in Kansas, approximately 1,844 (15%) Kentucky natives [source: 1865 Kansas State Census Collection in Ancestry].
-In Linn County, KS, there were 702 African Americans, aboutt 64 of whom were Kentucky natives.
+At the end of the Civil War in 1865, 11,955 African Americans were living in Kansas, approximately 1,844 (15%) Kentucky natives [source: 1865 Kansas State Census Collection in Ancestry].
+In Linn County, there were 702 African Americans, about 64 of whom were Kentucky natives.

 Those who lived in Mound City were